 |Improve travel choices||Be innovative and flexible||Ensure value for public investment|

 Through the Transportation Master Plan consultation some residents asked about the potential to make significant investments in new roadways to reduce congestion.
-While roadway investments will be part of any future balanced transportation plan for Kelowna, expanding roadways in an attempt to eliminate congestion has significant challenges and will likely not achieve its goals.
+While roadway investments will be part of any future balanced transportation plan for Kelowna, expanding roadways in an attempt to eliminate congestion has significant challenges and likely won't achieve its goals.

 New transportation options and services will emerge and link together to create a mobility ecosystem that offers seamless, multi-modal travel on demand.
-Some of these coming changes have the potential to increase auto travel and congestion, or if we are proactive, to accelerate our pace towards achieving our shared vision for a more connected, responsible, smart and collaborative future, as outlined in Imagine Kelowna.
+Some of these coming changes have the potential to increase auto travel and congestion, or if we are proactive, to accelerate our pace toward achieving our shared vision for a more connected, responsible, smart and collaborative future, as outlined in Imagine Kelowna.